crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 p! message.size
 ```

-To determine if a string is empty, you can check if the size is zero, or just use the short hand `String#empty?`:
+To determine if a string is empty, you can check if the size is zero, or just use the shorthand `String#empty?`:

 ```{.crystal .crystal-play}
 empty_string = ""